-For drugs in Tier 2, Tier 3 (generic drugs only), and Tier 4 you and your provider can ask the plan to make an exception in the cost-sharing tier for the drug so that you pay less for it.
+You and your provider can ask the plan to make an exception in the cost-sharing tier for the drug so that you pay less for it.
 If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception to the rule.

-If you and your provider want to ask for an exception, Chapter 9, Section 7.4 tells what to do.
+If you and your provider want to ask for an exception, Chapter 9A, Section 7.4 tells what to do.
 It explains the procedures and deadlines that have been set by Medicare to make sure your request is handled promptly and fairly.

-Drugs in our Tier 5 (specialty tier) are not eligible for this type of exception.
+Drugs in our Tier 5 specialty drugs are not eligible for this type of exception.
 We do not lower the cost-sharing amount for drugs in this tier.